 Hike-In Hot Springs

 For those in search of an undeveloped, rustic experience, Conundrum Hot Springs, is calling your name.
-The reward of a dip in these steamy natural springs has to be earned — they can be reached only by hiking in, most popularly via a rigorous eight-and-a-half-mile trail that begins near the town of Aspen.
+The reward of a dip in these steamy natural springs has to be earned — they can be reached only by hiking in, most popularly via a rigorous 8.5-mile trail that begins near the town of Aspen.
 The raw beauty of the mountainous setting, the 102-degree Fahrenheit water and the quiet seclusion of the area make it worth the work.
+Note: A permit is required to camp overnight at Conundrum Hot Springs; reserve one here.